Arghun: Early life

-Arghun was born to Abaqa Khan and Martai khatun (daughter of Chigu Noyan and Tümelün behi) in 8 March 1258 (although Rashid al-Din states it was in 1262, which is unlikely) near Baylaqan.
+Arghun was born to Abaqa Khan and Qaitmish Egec̆i (a concubine) in 8 March 1258 (although Rashid al-Din states it was in 1262, which is unlikely) near Baylaqan.
 He grew up in Khorasan under care of Sartaq Noyan (from Jalair tribe) who was his military commander of encampment and Jochigan Noyan (from Bargut tribe) who was his atabeg.
 He commanded an army at the age of 20 against Negudaris.
 He left his father's encampment on 14 July 1279 for Seistan where he captured Öljai Buqa (son of Mubarakshah).
 After Abaqa's death in 1282, he was talked out of running against his uncle Ahmad Tekuder in the kurultai.
 Tekuder was duly chosen as sultan.
 He is also known as Sultan Ahmad.

 Bid for the throne

 Tekuder's election brought Juvayni brothers to power, who were accused of charges of embezzlement before.
 However Arghun believed Juvayni brothers were responsible for his father's death by poisoning.
 He came to Baghdad to spend winter of 1282-1283 and restarted the investigation on embezzlement accusation which may have caused Ata Malik's stroke on 5 March 1283.
 His hatred grew upon hearing rumors that Shams al-Din Juvayni sent someone to poison him.
 Another cause of friction was Tekuder's order of arrest of Malik Fakhr ud-Din, governor of Ray, whom Arghun appointed.

 Tekuder on the other hand began to be suspicious of his half-brother Qonqurtai and Arghun's potential alliance.
 He sent military contingents commanded by Prince Jushkab, Uruq and Qurumushi (son of Hinduqur) to station in Diyar Bakr, so Qonqurtai and Arghun wouldn't be connected.
 Qonqurtai was accused of conspiracy and was arrested by Tegüder's son-in-law, Alinaq - the viceroy of Georgia on 17 January 1284 and was executed next day.
 Another contingent of army was sent to Jazira, from where Gaykhatu and Baydu fled to Khorasan, to Arghun's encampment while several emirs such as Taghachar and Doladai were arrested.